Ugljevik: History

-The first population census of the region showed five settlements with a total of 55 houses, which date from prior to arrival of Ottoman Turks in the 15th century.
+The first population census of the region showed five settlements with a total of 55 houses, which date from prior to arrival of the Ottoman Turks in the 15th century.
 During troubled times the population would leave these parts with most of the succeeding population—the forebears of the present Majevicans—coming from Eastern and ‘Old’ Herzegovina in the 19th century.

 During the past hundred years, the pace and extent of development of the Ugljevik region has been determined by coal production.
-With the increased need for coal, coal exploitation began in 1899, and a narrow gauge railway was built from Rača, on the Sava river, to the Ugljevik coal-mine via Bijeljina in 1919.
-Subsequently, this railway was upgraded to normal narrow gauge, and later was connected to one of Ugljevik’s communities, Mezgraja, in 1938.
-This was the last narrow-gauge railway in the Europe before it was closed on May 26, 1979.
+With the increased need for coal, coal exploitation began in 1899, and a narrow gauge railway was built from Rača, on the Sava river, to the Ugljevik coal mine via Bijeljina in 1919.
+Subsequently, this railway was upgraded to a normal narrow gauge, and later was connected to one of Ugljevik’s communities, Mezgraja, in 1938.
+This was the last narrow gauge railway in Europe before it was closed on May 26, 1979.

 The coal from Bogutovo Selo surface mine has a calorific value of 2,550 kcal/kg (10.68 MJ/kg), and it is estimated that the reserves are sufficient to satisfy the needs of four 300 megawatt coal-fired power plants.

-It is thanks to these coal giants that almost all of Ugljevik’s corporations developed.
+It is thanks to these coal giants that almost all of Ugljevik’s corporations have developed.

 After the Bosnian War Ugljevik became a significant peacekeeping force post.
-For the first time after the World War II, Russian Army and Western Allies worked together in a military mission, as Implementation Force (IFOR) and later Stabilization Forces (SFOR).
-Headquarters of Russian Peacekeeping Mission in Bosnia was in Ugljevik.
+For the first time after the World War II, the Russian Army and Western Allies worked together in a military mission, as the Implementation Force (IFOR) and later the Stabilization Forces (SFOR).
+Headquarters of the Russian Peacekeeping Mission in Bosnia was in Ugljevik.
 Americans had a small base in Ugljevik, across the Janja river from the Russians.
-In relation to this, IFOR info magazine “Talon” wrote in one of its issues “Cold War melted on the Balkan sun”.
+In relation to this, the IFOR info magazine “Talon” wrote in one of its articles “Cold War melted on the Balkan sun”.